Plastic is not fantastic

 Shocking fact: The NHS throws away 300,000 plastic cups every day

 We want all our staff to reduce their use of single use plastic one item at a time.
 This could be a plastic cup, a straw or a bag – whatever you notice you use a lot that you don’t really have to use – simply stop using it or find a better alternative.

-To dare to use #oneless piece of single use plastic simple visit www.carewithoutcarbon.org/dares and make your pledge.
+We invite everyone to make a pledge to use #oneless piece of single use plastic simple visit www.carewithoutcarbon.org/dares and make your pledge.

 We welcome your ideas on single use plastics that you think we could stop using in the NHS – email email@example.com to share them!